 The Current State of Measurement: Weight & Spreadsheets

 To manage waste effectively, you must first accurately measure it.
 The survey results revealed that the most common unit of measure is weight (by kilograms or tonnes), followed by percentage, volume (liters), and economic value.
-Many organizations noted that they use a combination of these metrics, such as weight mixed with piece counts.
+Many organizations noted that they use a combination of these metrics, as well as measuring in counts such as number of units or pieces.

 Regarding the tools used for quantification, the feedback was revealing.
-Despite the availability of advanced, specialized technologies, the majority of organizations are still utilizing traditional methods like Excel spreadsheets.
+Majority of organizations are still utilizing traditional methods like Excel spreadsheets, as well as ERP systems such as SAP amongst others.

 Verifying the Data

-Because of these complexities, organizations reported using a variety of intensive verification methods to ensure their data remains accurate:
+Organizations reported using a variety of intensive verification methods to ensure their data remains accurate, including but not limited to the following:

-- Calibration: Using calibrated weighing scales and flow meters.
+- Calibration: Using calibrated measuring equipment such as weighing scales and flow meters.

-- Reconciliation: Conducting mass balance exercises (input vs. output) and comparing production records with raw material usage.
+- Reconciliation: Conducting mass balance exercises (input vs. output) and comparing production records with raw material usage and finished goods.

-- Cross-Departmental Reviews: Internal audits involving Production, QA, and Finance to ensure data consistency and alignment.
+- Internal audits and Cross-Departmental Reviews: Undertaking regular internal audits, as well as cross-departmental reviews involving Production, QA, and Finance to ensure data consistency and alignment.

-- Physical Checks: Visual inspections of disposal processes and on-site verification of waste removal at the time of disposal.
+- Physical Checks: Visual inspections and confirmations of disposal processes and on-site verification of waste removal and weighing at the time of disposal.

 The Challenges: Why Reduction is Hard

-While the intent to reduce waste is strong, the survey highlighted significant hurdles.
+While the intent to reduce waste is strong, the survey also highlighted some hurdles.
 A major challenge reported was the complexity of data collection.
-Tracking losses across multiple stages is resource-intensive, and many organizations struggle with the lack of a standardized measurement tool.
+Tracking losses across multiple stages can be resource-intensive, and many organizations struggle with the lack of a standardized method or tool.

-Beyond the data, the “human factor” is a critical obstacle.
-Behavioral and cultural resistance were cited as a key challenge, as changing long-standing habits and attitudes among staff can be difficult without proper awareness and training.
+Beyond the complexity around data collection, the “human factor” was identified as an important aspect.
+Behavioral and cultural resistance were cited as a key challenge, as changing long-standing habits and attitudes among staff can be difficult, and low initial awareness on FLW amongst staff and management also poses a challenge.

 Furthermore, organizations face technological and infrastructure limitations.
-Common issues included the need for investment in monitoring systems and a limited capacity for physical waste segregation on-site.
+Common issues included the need for investment in monitoring systems and calibrated equipment, and a limited capacity for advanced waste segregation on-site.

 The Benefits: Why it’s Worth the Effort